coronath3beer/WikipediaAutomatedSummary/README.md

 _Credit goes to the following article by Abhay Parashar (https://medium.com/pythoneers/10-useful-automation-scripts-you-need-to-try-using-python-de9c993f1f5), I am using it here merely for educational purposes._

+_script_b.py_
-script_b.py is another automation sript, here using a text ranking algorithm
+another automation sript, here using a text ranking algorithm

 **This package dpends on the following libraries**
 * genism